Estimated reading time: 4 minutes

 3. Use A Team To Help Keep The Focus

-For example, if there is a conflict with other departments causing delays in getting things done, identify those conflicts, and work collaboratively to resolve issues.
+For example, if a conflict with other departments causes delays in getting things done, identify those conflicts and work collaboratively to resolve issues.

 Have the team review goals at least monthly to monitor progress consistently.